metakirby5/jetpack/README.md

   - `index.coffee`: Exports a Redux-connected component.
   - `style.l.styl`: Locally scoped styles for the component.
 - The store can be found at `store.coffee`, and the root reducer at `reducers/index.coffee`.
+The actions are bound to this store.
 - Each reducer gets a file in `reducers/`, and is automatically imported.
   It manages the state sub-tree matching its filename, sans extension.
 - Actions are created and handled using redux-act.
-  - Actions can be found at `actions/index.coffee`.
-  - Async actions can be found at `actions/async.coffee.`
+  - Simple actions can be found at `actions/index.coffee`.
+  - Apollo should be used to handle GraphQL queries.
+  - Asynchronous actions may go in `actions/async.coffee`.
+- Selectors are created automatically based on the reducers in `reducers/`.
+  - Complex selectors should be created with reselect, using the `sqgl` GraphQL-selector-factory when GraphQL data is needed.
 - Tests are considered any file within the `app` tree ending with `.spec.*`, where `*` is any extension (e.g. `coffee`).
 These are all automatically picked up by `yarn test`.

 # Server conventions

-Probably will be GraphQL, TBD.
+- GraphQL schemas go in `schema/`.
+- Main server code goes in `server/`.
+  - The entry point is `index.coffee`, and it hooks up the API and the app.
+  - The API can be found under `API/`.
+    - `index.coffee` here automatically creates an API based on the definitions in the schema folder.
+It `require`s the corresponding `.coffee` file in the API folder.

+# TODO

+- Server tests.
+- Re-enable `coffeescript_error` lint.